ARION

 “Let’s hope to God nothing else like this happens while the Sori are here.”

 Nearly ten minutes later, an opening appeared in the silver curve of the ship and a flat platform extended to the ground.
 The first to emerge was the familiar form of Zaizen, only her iridescent body hair was now glossy and well groomed.
 She smiled toward the Furs and gave them a human-style wave.
 Following behind her were two other Sori, both similar in size as herself.
-One had hair that was brown with black highlights, and the other’s hair was tan with a ginger tinge.
+One had body hair that was brown with black highlights, and the other was tan with a hint of ginger.
 It was impossible to discern each one’s gender as their long hair covered over any marsupial pouch either might have possessed, and all genitals were internally housed and also covered over by the body hair.

 Kate, Will and Ethan all stood just behind Ken to represent his command staff, just outside of the open perimeter gate.
 The cougar faced the newcomers nervously, his tail twitching as if it had a life of its own, although he tried to put on a friendly air.
 Kate smiled openly at Zaizen, but neither spoke.